 4.Keep the car neat and tidy and dress professionally.

 Many drivers felt that Uber has a responsibility to give the training themselves free of charge instead of allowing this rip off .
-Many even felt that the first deactivation is a deliberate ploy to help those private providers.
+The first deactivation they considered as a deliberate ploy to help those private providers.

 Apart from that, Uber’s poor Driver support methods came to our attention.
 There is no direct phone line to contact Uber for support.
 You can contact Uber through their application help tab for which they charge $10 each time.
 Another big rip – off remarked a driver.
 The only other option is to visit their office.

-But there are drivers who put good words for Uber too.
-A few we met confided that, they make around $800 before expenses just by driving on Friday and Saturday Nights and Sunday but long shifts.
+But there were drivers who put good words for Uber .
+A few we met confided that, they make around $800 before expenses by driving on Friday and Saturday Nights and Sunday – but long shifts.
 Its been a good extra money to cover the sky rocketing living expenses in the city.
-But driving on Saturday and Sunday nights have its pitfalls too; you should know how to handle the mostly drunken, unruly passengers of the weekend.
+But driving on Saturday and Sunday nights have its pitfalls too.
+One should know, how to handle the mostly drunken, unruly passengers of the weekend.
 After all this is a country where Rum was the currency once.

 Is it worth driving for Uber?